tblankenship/portfolio/README.md

 **Vercel**
 The easiest way to deploy the template is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-The API routes used in the newsletter component cannot be used in a static site export.
-You will need to use a form API endpoint provider and substitute the route in the newsletter component accordingly.
-Other hosting platforms such as Netlify also offer alternative solutions - please refer to their docs for more information.

 ## Credit